volkaert/simple-event-broker-rmq/README.md

 You can start a RabbitMQ server locally using the `start-rabbitmq.sh` script file but it requires that Docker is installed on the machine.

-If you already have a RabbitMQ server, then you will have to update the following properties file to set the URL and the login/password to access RabbitMQ:
+If you already have a RabbitMQ server, then you will have to update the following properties files to set the URL and the login/password to access RabbitMQ:
 - `publication-manager/src/main/resources/application-<env>.properties`
 - `subscription-manager/src/main/resources/application-<env>.properties`